Medical and Illness

 If you have concerns about your child’s health in school, including bedwetting, soiling or behaviour at home, please contact Mr Demmerling or the inclusion team.

 Medicines in School

 In the interests of your child's safety the school will only take responsibility for medication accompanied by a signed medicine administration form.
-In most cases the medicines should be brought to the Headteacher with written details of the dosage and times to be taken in school.
+In most cases the medicines should be brought to the school office with written details of the dosage and times to be taken in school.
 The taking of medicines is noted on all occasions and the medicine book completed with dosage and date, then it is signed by the member of staff administrating it.
 Your child should keep their asthma inhalers easily accessible, in trays or pockets, so they can be used whenever necessary.
 Any medication that is brought in to school that is not accompanied by the relevant form will not be administered by staff.

 If your child has asthma, they must keep their inhalers with them.
 You must complete an asthma care plan.
 All children with inhalers must have a spacer to use with their inhaler.
 School provides boxes for these to be stored in, in the classroom, along with a copy of their asthma care plan.
 First Aiders are trained to support children with asthma in line with our asthma policy.